AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Line_Segment.md

     selectStroke: "5 #FF0000"
 });

-// create the second line annotation line2 = controller.line();
+// create the second Line annotation line2 = controller.line();

 // set the position of the second annotation